 A natural pigment synthesized by plants, beta-carotene is used as an antioxidant and an immunostimulant, and to prevent or treat cancer, HIV, heart disease, and leukoplakia.
 Beta-carotene, along with alpha-carotene and beta-cryptoxanthin, can be converted to retinol and is classified as a provitamin A carotenoid.
 Supplementation with beta-carotene does not increase overall vitamin A levels or lead to vitamin A toxicity.
 Animal studies show that beta-carotene promotes the development of pulmonary adenocarcinoma via increased cAMP signaling (29).

 Epidemiological associations between beta-carotene and cancer risk are conflicting.
-Whereas high dietary beta-carotene intake was associated with reduced risk of cervical cancer (1), high serum levels were also associated with increased risk for aggressive prostate cancer (2) but decreased the risk of aggressive urothelial cell carcinoma (32).
-In addition, studies of beta-carotene supplementation and chemoprevention for cancer are inconsistent.
-Studies show that consumption of beta carotene, vitamins A, C, fruits and vegetables does not influence the risk of renal cell carcinoma (31).
-A review of 14 clinical trials shows that supplementation with antioxidants, beta-carotene and vitamins A, C, and E, does not prevent gastrointestinal cancer, and that beta-carotene may actually increase overall mortality (3) (4).
-Data from large, multicenter trials suggest that beta-carotene supplementation may not lower the risk of prostate cancer (5) (6), and in male smokers over the age 40, it may increase lung cancer incidence (7) (30).
-Beta-carotene supplementation especially when combined with cigarette smoking may also reduce the efficacy of cancer therapies, resulting in increased recurrence and mortality (8).
-A large-scale cohort study in the Netherlands suggests alcohol consumption has a negative effect on the chemopreventive property of beta-carotene (9).
+Whereas high dietary intake was associated with reduced risk of cervical cancer (1), high serum levels were associated with increased risk for aggressive prostate cancer (2), but with reduced risk of aggressive urothelial cell carcinoma (32).
+Findings of beta-carotene and chemoprevention are inconsistent as well.
+Consumption of beta carotene, vitamins A, C, fruits and vegetables did not influence the risk of renal cell carcinoma (31); supplementation with antioxidants, beta-carotene and vitamins A, C, and E, did not prevent gastrointestinal cancer, and beta-carotene may actually increase overall mortality (3) (4).
+Data from large, multi-center trials suggest that supplementation may not lower the risk of prostate cancer (5) (6), and in male smokers over the age 40, it may increase lung cancer incidence (7) (30) (42).
+When combined with cigarette smoking, beta-carotene supplements may also reduce the efficacy of cancer therapies, resulting in increased recurrence and mortality (8).
+A large-scale cohort study in the Netherlands suggests that alcohol consumption, too, has a negative effect on the chemopreventive property of beta-carotene (9).

 The U.S. Preventive Services Task Force (USPSTF) recommends against beta-carotene or vitamin E supplements for the prevention of cardiovascular disease or cancer (33).

 Beta-carotene has strong antioxidant effects.
 It protects lipid peroxidation and provitamin-A activity, thereby preventing oxidative damage (34).
-It was also shown to alleviate the severity of ulcerative colitis in mice by modulating several molecular targets including nuclear factor-kappa B, cyclooxygenase-2, interleukin 17, and connective tissue growth factor (35).
+It was also shown to alleviate the severity of ulcerative colitis in a murine model by modulating several molecular targets including nuclear factor-kappa B, cyclooxygenase-2, interleukin 17, and connective tissue growth factor (35).

-In other studies, beta-carotene reduced cell growth and induced apoptosis in a variety of cancer cell lines possibly through caveolin-1 expression (20).
-In vivo studies suggest that beta-carotene induces glutathione production (21).
-Beta-carotene may enhance macrophage function and natural killer (NK) cell cytotoxicity and increase T-helper lymphocyte counts.
-However, recent clinical studies suggest that beta-carotene can increase cancer risk, and in vitro studies have shown that beta-carotene induces angiogenic gene expression in human umbilical vein endothelial cells (HUVEC) as well as HUVEC migration (22).
-Furthermore, beta carotene stimulated cellular proliferation in a pancreatic ductal adenocarcinoma cell line (23) and in lung cancer cells (24).
+In other studies, beta-carotene reduced cell growth and induced apoptosis in a variety of cancer cell lines through caveolin-1 expression (20).
+In vivo studies suggest that it induces glutathione production (21).
+Beta-carotene may also enhance macrophage function and natural killer (NK) cell cytotoxicity, and increase T-helper lymphocyte counts.
+However, clinical findings suggest that beta-carotene can increase cancer risk.
+It was shown to induce angiogenic gene expression in human umbilical vein endothelial cells (HUVEC) as well as HUVEC migration (22); and stimulate cellular proliferation in pancreatic ductal adenocarcinoma (23) as well as in lung cancer cells (24).
+More research is needed.